 Once the interviews were completed we started the analysis phase.
 Following a modified version of the Cooper methodology we started cataloging the insights with affinity diagraming.
 As we went deeper into the research we uncovered organizational variations, personas and scenarios.
 Our original 8 roles were expanded into 15 personas in order to cover the product ecosystem that we observed.

 The insights and personas were distilled and shared with the greater product team.
 Using the research we guided the team to develop a new product strategy and new UI designs to better suit the user’s needs.
 The product strategy will culminate in a 3 to 5 year plan for the product.
-This project is on-going.

 There are many initiatives at TripAdvisor, part of my work has focused on brand and marketing research.
 Below are some examples of work I’ve done over the years to help the brand and marketing teams outside of product research.